vksuktha/k8s/cka-exam/README.md

 13. Create a job that runs 20 times, 5 containers at a time, and prints "Hello parallel world"
 14. Create a service that uses an external load balancer and points to a 3 pod cluster running nginx.
 15. Create a horizontal autoscaling group that starts with 2 pods and scales when CPU usage is over 50%.
-16. Create a custom resource definition
+16. Create a networking policy such that only pods with the label access=granted can talk to it.
 	a.
-Display it in the API with curl
-17. Create a networking policy such that only pods with the label access=granted can talk to it.
-	a.
 Create an nginx pod and attach this policy to it.
 	b.
 Create a busybox pod and attempt to talk to nginx - should be blocked
 	c.
 Attach the label to busybox and try again - should be allowed
-18. Create a service that references an externalname.
+17. Create a service that references an externalname.
 	a.
 Test that this works from another pod
-19. Create a pod that runs all processes as user 1000.
+18. Create a pod that runs all processes as user 1000.
-20. Create a namespace
+19. Create a namespace
 	a.
 Run a pod in the new namespace
 	b.
 Put memory limits on the namespace
 	c.
 Limit pods to 2 persistent volumes in this namespace
-21. Write an ingress rule that redirects calls to /foo to one service and to /bar to another
+20. Write an ingress rule that redirects calls to /foo to one service and to /bar to another
-22. Write a service that exposes nginx on a nodeport
+21. Write a service that exposes nginx on a nodeport
 	a.
 Change it to use a cluster port
 	b.
 Scale the service
 	c.
 Change it to use an external IP
 	d.
 Change it to use a load balancer
-23. Deploy nginx with 3 replicas and then expose a port
+22. Deploy nginx with 3 replicas and then expose a port
 	a.
 Use port forwarding to talk to a specific port
-24. Make an API call using CURL and proper certs
+23. Make an API call using CURL and proper certs
-25. Upgrade a cluster with kubeadm
+24. Upgrade a cluster with kubeadm
-26. Get logs for a pod
+25. Get logs for a pod and scheduler
-27. Deploy a pod with the wrong image name (like --image=nginy) and find the error message.
+26. Deploy a pod with the wrong image name (like --image=nginy) and find the error message.
-28. Get logs for kubectl
-29. Get logs for the scheduler
-30. Restart kubelet

 ###Non-K8S
 1. Convert a CRT to a PEM